 What is the best type of fabric to prevent maskne?

 In terms of the best type of fabric to prevent mask acne, it actually seems like an easy question for me to answer, but it’s truly rather complex.
 The categories of fabrics can be broadly divided into firstly, the natural fibres.
-We’re familiar with cotton, linen, silk, as well as synthetic fibres, such as polyester.
-Polyester is typically the material that’s used in our medical grade personal protective equipment.
+We are familiar with cotton, linen, silk, as well as synthetic fibres, such as polyester.
+Polyester is typically the material that is used in our medical grade personal protective equipment.
 The difference in reusable fabric masks worn by the public and is currently recommended and medical grade PPE is this.
 For the general public, we are recommending widespread reusable fabric mask wearing as a matter of social responsibility to prevent contamination of our environment with our biofluids.
-So our bio fluids refer to our respiratory droplets as well as our saliva, because COVID has been demonstrated to transmit via both droplet and aerosols.
+So our bio fluids refer to our respiratory droplets as well as our saliva, because COVID-19 demonstrates to transmit via both droplet and aerosols.

 Now, in terms of this function, you have to take into consideration the fact that synthetic fibres are going to be waterproof and far more effective in terms of achieving the aim that the public health recommendation sets up to do.
 Whereas, you know, the natural fibres, while they may seem to be more breathable in terms of layperson understanding, these perform quite poorly in terms of preventing or protecting your environment from your respiratory droplets.
 What I’m currently recommending my patients, and is my area of research, is the concept of biofunctional textile.
 These are typically synthetic, durable textiles that have been treated to make them skin friendly.
 They also have certain antibacterial benefits that can reduce the incidence of mask acne.